How to Book a Mover

 • Rushing the Process: Increases the risk of damage or missing parts.

-Local moves are usually charged based on the hourly rate.
+Local moves are typically billed by the hour..
 The same crew handles the move from start to finish, typically completing local moves within a day.
-In addition to moving services, you can also request additional services such as assembling and disassembling your furniture.
+In addition to moving services, you can request additional services such as assembling and disassembling your furniture.

 You may considerably lower the possibility of your furniture being damaged during the move by disassembling it before moving.
-Your pricey or sentimental furniture items may be damaged by tight corners, cramped passageways, and numerous door frames.
-It is preferable to disassemble the furniture ahead and move it in sections as opposed to as a whole.
+Tight corners, cramped passageways, and numerous door frames may damage your pricey or sentimental furniture items.
+It is preferable to disassemble the furniture ahead of time and move it in sections instead of as a whole.

-Local movers can carefully and efficiently disassemble and assemble your furniture, but your move is going to take longer, which means you are going to end up paying more for your move.
-If you are capable of doing it yourself, this could be a chance to save some money on your local move.
+Local movers can carefully and efficiently disassemble and assemble your furniture.
+Some moving companies that assemble furniture also offer branded installation services, partnering with manufacturers like IKEA or West Elm to ensure accurate setup for complex designs.
+Still, your move will take longer, which means you will ultimately pay more for the move.
+If you can do it yourself, this could be an opportunity to save money on your local move.
 So the real question is whether this is something you want to do yourself or you are willing to pay extra for this service.

 You've got your quotes, and you're ready to make a decision on a moving company.
 But wait, have you considered the hidden costs associated with furniture disassembly?
 Sure, the movers can take apart that bulky armoire or the intricate bed frame, but this service often comes with a price tag that's conveniently left out of initial estimates.
 Some companies charge by the hour for disassembly, and those hours can add up, especially for complex pieces.
 Others might slap on an "equipment fee" for using specialized tools.
 The bottom line?
 Always ask for a detailed breakdown of costs, and don't shy away from negotiating these extra fees.

-Now, you're probably wondering, "How can I dodge these unexpected costs?"
-First, consider doing some of the disassembly yourself.
+You might be wondering how to avoid unexpected costs.
+Start by taking apart a few things yourself.
 Simple pieces like bookshelves or smaller tables can be easily taken apart with basic tools.
 If you're not the DIY type, look for moving companies that offer flat-rate price structure for their services.
 This way, you'll know upfront what you're getting into, no surprises.
 And here's a pro tip: check if your homeowner's insurance covers moving services, as some policies will cover the cost of professional disassembly and reassembly.

-Larger items of furniture like your bed frames, desks, baby cribs, cabinets, wall unit, dining room tables, bookshelves, or even gym equipment are more likely to require installation and disassembly.
-It is much simpler for the movers to take the things from your home and into the moving truck if the furniture is disassembled in advance.
+Larger furniture items like bed frames, desks, baby cribs, cabinets, wall units, dining room tables, bookshelves, or even gym equipment are more likely to require installation and disassembly.
+If the furniture is disassembled in advance, it is much simpler for the movers to take it from your home and into the moving truck.
 It also aids in truck space conservation.

 There are other circumstances where disassembling furniture is just logical.
-Certain objects can be difficult to transport unless they are broken down into several pieces.
+Certain objects can be difficult to transport unless broken down into several pieces.

-You should first determine whether relocating your old furniture will be worth the money and effort spent before determining whether to ask the movers for help disassembling your furniture.
-You might want to rethink taking your old furniture items with you if they are too worn out, require pricey repairs, or won't fit into the plan of your new home or your new interior design.
+You should first determine whether relocating your old furniture will be worth the money and effort spent before asking the movers for help disassembling your furniture.
+You might want to rethink taking your old furniture items with you if they are too worn out, require pricey repairs, or won't fit into your new home or interior design plan.
 Instead, sell them and utilize the proceeds to purchase fresh, contemporary furnishings for your new residence.

 Before deciding whether to bring your old furniture, ask yourself: Is the cost of moving it worth it?